d-plaindoux/thicket/README.md

 For the moment the type of self is the trait type itself but this approach is not fulfiling.

-### Model type case
+### Model pattern matching

-Since model type exists for methods this does not exist yet for model type based.
+Method selection in a class is done using the model selector i.e. it's name.
+Unfortunately such approach is well adapted when a method must be selected during the lookup stage but the code seggragation is poor.
+Pattern matchign can offer expressiveness unleashing model pattern definition and matching operation used for inductive computation.

 ```
+def adder : list[number] -> number = l -> {
-expression match {
+    l match {
-case Nil       => ...
+    case Nil      => 0
-case Cons as l => ... // l can be used for extraction
+    case Cons i l => adder l + 1
     }
+}
 ```

-The `match` function  can be seen as a standard construction of the language but functional fold mechanism providing decomposition and projection seems to be enougth for the moment.
+Transposition is not so simple because it must

 ## More informations and References